Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

-In the context of solar flare forecasting, CNNs have been employed to directly analyze solar magnetograms, enabling the identification of spatial patterns such as magnetic field configurations and polarity inversion line characteristics that are closely associated with flare occurrence.
-Huang et al. (2018) \citep{huang2018deep} introduced a deep learning-based solar flare prediction model that integrates magnetograms from SOHO/MDI and SDO/HMI with soft X-ray from GOES.
+Huang et al. (2018) introduced a deep learning-based solar flare prediction model that integrates magnetograms from SOHO/MDI and SDO/HMI with soft X-ray from GOES \citep{huang2018deep}.
 This model autonomously learns patterns in the data, predicting solar flares of varying intensities (C, M, X classes) over timeframes of 6, 12, 24, and 48 hours.
 Their study highlighted the model's stability and demonstrated that its performance was on par with other advanced prediction methods of the time.
-In 2022, Landa and Reuveni \citep{landa2022low} proposed a solar flare prediction model based on a one-dimensional convolutional neural network (1D CNN).
+In 2022, Landa and Reuveni et al. (2022) proposed a solar flare prediction model based on a one-dimensional convolutional neural network (1D CNN) \citep{landa2022low}.
 Using GOES X-ray time series data spanning most of solar cycles 23 and 24, the model achieved high predictive accuracy, with particularly strong performance in forecasting M- and X-class flares.
-Li et al. (2022) \cite{li2022knowledge} innovatively incorporated statistical prior knowledge—such as active region (AR) area and magnetic type—into the CNN architecture, significantly improving the forecasting performance for $ \geq $ M-class solar flares.
+Li et al. (2022) innovatively incorporated statistical prior knowledge—such as active region (AR) area and magnetic type—into the CNN architecture, significantly improving the forecasting performance for $ \geq $ M-class solar flares \cite{li2022knowledge}.
 This approach validates the effectiveness of the "knowledge + data" fusion strategy and enhances the interpretability and physical consistency of knowledge-guided models.

+Since solar active regions are dynamically evolving systems, their magnetic field structures and energy storage undergo changes over timescales ranging from several hours to days prior to flare onset.
+RNNs and their variants, such as LSTM, are well-suited for handling time-series data, enabling the capture of evolutionary trends in SHARP parameters or image sequences, thereby providing critical temporal information for flare prediction.
+In temporal models (such as attention-augmented LSTMs), attention weights are heavily concentrated on the critical time steps immediately preceding a flare, effectively capturing rapid pre-flare dynamics, such as sudden magnetic flux emergence or cancellation.